holycrap872/ucls-ml-ai/CourseMaterial/07_ai_in_society/00_chat_gpt_blurry_jpeg/lesson_plan.md

 ### Homework

-- Read next day's discussion article
+- Read "Ethical Issues in Advanced AI" and annotate
+    - Will check annotations

 ### Extensions